-As I wrote this morning, eating less meat helps reduce your carbon footprint.
-So, in no more than four minutes after my "ZFW - Food" post hit the web, that I received a request for my Chickpea and Potato Curry (thanks Anita).
+As I wrote previously, eating less meat helps reduce your carbon footprint.
+So, in no more than four minutes after my “ZFW – Food” post hit the web, that I received a request for my Chickpea and Potato Curry (thanks Anita).

 Now this recipe is my own creation, so excuse the vagueness in the instructions.
 Ben calls this dish Bombay Potatoes and it is his favourite vegetarian meal.
 I find that because it has an exotic name, Ben thinks it is cool and eats every last morsel.

 - 800gm re-hydrated and cooked Chickpeas, or two 400gm tins of chickpeas.

 - 500gm Potatoes, peeled and diced into 2cm cubes